steverozen/ISMB.mutsig.tutorial/README.md

 You will need this for the practicum on July 11.

-If you have difficulties contact Nanhai JIANG at XXXXXXXX
+If you have difficulties contact Nanhai JIANG at nanhai.jiang@u.duke.nus.edu.